orionsbelt11/orionsbelt11.github.io/content/_index.md

 ---
 title: "Hi, I'm Orion"
-subtitle: "I use data and maps to explain the world"
+subtitle: "I use data and maps to understand the world"
-description: "Currently, I’m a data team lead at Fraym, a start-up that analyzes population change through satellite imagery and machine learning.
-I use this blog to share personal projects and things I’m learning about data analysis and visualization.
-As a self-taught R programmer and data analyst, I learned most of what I know from reading blogs and articles of random people on the internet who were kind enough to share their projects with the world.
-This blog is my attempt to give back to that community."
+description: "Currently, I’m a data team lead at Fraym, a start-up that analyzes population change through surveys, satellites, and machine learning.
+I write data-driven stories about foreign policy, sports, and pretty much anything I can put on a map.
+I also share the occasional how-to tutorial on R programming and data visualization."

 images:
   - img/about/headshot.png
 image_left: false